Faivre History, Family Crest & Coats of Arms

-occupational name for a smith, or metal worker.
+The surname Faivre is derived from the Old French word "fevre," which meant "a blacksmith," therefore it was originally an occupational name for a smith or a metal worker.
 While the patronymic and metronymic surnames, those derived from the name of the father and mother respectively, were the most common form of a hereditary surname in France, occupational surnames also emerged during the late Middle Ages.

 Early Origins of the Faivre family